-Towards the rear of the right hand side is a USB Micro B port, but this is purely for charging the battery rather than for printing from a computer.
+Towards the rear of the right-hand side is a USB Micro B port, but this is purely for charging the battery rather than for printing from a computer.
 As such, the QX10 is designed purely for printing from your mobile phone or other smart device that features Wi-Fi Direct.
+So, does it have what it takes to rank among the best portable printers (opens in new tab)?

 Print type: Dye-sublimation